 Successful military campaigns

-The formation of the Timurid state was the result of numerous wars of conquest and successful military campaigns, which characterized the highest rise of the development of military affairs of the nomadic Turkic-speaking population of Central Asia, that united all the peoples of the Middle East under the banner of Timur.
+The formation of the Timurid state was the result of numerous wars of conquest and successful military campaigns, which characterized the highest rise of the development of military affairs of the nomadic Turkic-speaking population of Central Asia, which united all the peoples of the Middle East under the banner of Timur.

-Despite the relatively short period of existence and the subsequent disintegration of the mighty military state of the Timurids, the peculiarities of military affairs, weapons and tactics of equestrian combat that developed in it were preserved during the subsequent periods of the late Middle Ages.
-A characteristic feature of the protective armor of the Central Asian warrior in the “Timurid” period was the predominance of numerous eastern, “mongolian” elements brought to the Central Asian region during the period of the Mongol conquests by the warriors of Genghis Khan.
+Despite the relatively short period of existence and the subsequent disintegration of the mighty military state of the Timurids, the peculiarities of military affairs, weapons, and tactics of equestrian combat that developed in it were preserved during the subsequent periods of the late Middle Ages.
+A characteristic feature of the protective armor of the Central Asian warrior in the “Timurid” period was the predominance of numerous eastern, “Mongolian” elements brought to the Central Asian region during the period of the Mongol conquests by the warriors of Genghis Khan.